sajmoni/make-js-lib/README.md

 ## What to do after script is run

- - Update the "keywords" section in `package.json`, this helps people find your package on `npm`.

  - Add a license: https://help.github.com/en/github/building-a-strong-community/adding-a-license-to-a-repository

  - Update the repository field in package.json: